Suspended possession order for rent arrears

 Government guidance on the possession claim process, including notice, court, possession order, and enforcement stages. - Shelter Legal: Ground 8 possession

-Shelter Legal guidance on rent arrears possession, Ground 8 thresholds, benefit delays, and hearing-date issues. - Citizens Advice: renting privately
+Shelter Legal guidance on rent arrears possession, Ground 8 thresholds, benefit delays, and hearing-date issues. - Citizens Advice: housing

 Independent advice guidance for private renters, including deposits, rent increases, repairs, eviction, and landlord disputes.